 - Once the background check process is complete, HR will notify the hiring manager that it is appropriate to create and send the offer letter.

-- Hiring department submits a Personnel Action Form with a start date to Human Resources.
+- The hiring department submits a Personnel Action Form (PDF) with a start date to Human Resources.

 - Once Human Resources receives the Personnel Action Form, a confirmation email will be sent to the applicant along with orientation documents to complete.

 - Human Resources will close the search in People Admin.
 Hiring departments are responsible for changing the applicant statuses using the appropriate disposition codes.